Deborah Hewson

 3 years full-time extended

-The BSc Occupational Therapy degree prepares you to work as a registered occupational therapist in the UK and overseas.
-Occupational Therapy is a health and social care profession that enhances the health and wellbeing of individuals to enable them to achieve their full potential.
+The University of Northampton’s Occupational Therapy BSc degree prepares you to work as a registered occupational therapist in the UK and overseas.
+Occupational Therapy is a health and social care profession that enhances the health and well-being of individuals to enable them to achieve their full potential.
 Occupational therapists work with people of all ages to help them overcome the challenges of everyday life resulting from illness, trauma and ageing.

-Successful completion of BSc Occupational Therapy degree will allow you to apply for registration with the Health and Care Professions Council (HCPC).
-In addition, it will also give you an opportunity to obtain a licence to practice and become a member of the Royal College of Occupational Therapists.
+The programme is accredited by the Health and Care Professions Council (HCPC) and the Royal College of Occupational Therapy.
+All of the University of Northampton’s Occupational Therapy BSc graduates gain an academic degree which will then allow you to apply for registration with the Health and Care Professions Council (HCPC) to obtain a licence to practice and become a member of the Royal College of Occupational Therapists.

 The University of Northampton’s Occupational Therapy degree equips you with the knowledge and skills that you will require for professional practice through combining the study of occupational and human sciences with hands-on learning in a practical setting.